YiHeeJu/YiHeeJu/README.md

 - 🥇 I majored in AI BigData
 - 🌱 I'm currently preparing for graduation
 - 🌈 Contributes to progress across a wide range of fields.
-- 🥅 2024 Goals: Getting 8th NAVER Boost Camp
+- 🥅 2024 Goals: Spending time growing through diverse experiences
 - 🔗 You can see all my links here ➡️ [HeeJu's page](https://yiheeju.github.io/My_Linktree/)

 <br />